jensgomez/guide_to_scientific_computing/README.md

 # guide_to_scientific_computing

-Random code bits as I learn how to code
+Random files of code with applications towards scientific/engineering problems.